open-rpc/spec/README.md

 # Examples

 Example OpenRPC documents can be found in the [OpenRPC Examples Repository](https://github.com/open-rpc/examples).
 There SHOULD be an example that uses every concept of the spec.
 These examples are to be used as the basis of testing for all the Official OpenRPC tooling.

+# Meta JSON Schema

+Validating an OpenRPC document can be accomplished using the OpenRPC MetaSchema.
+The OpenRPC MetaSchema is based on the [Draft 07 JSON Schema](), and may be be used as a JSON meta-schema for various tooling use.
+Each field in the Specification MUST be included in the OpenRPC MetaSchema, including all constraints that are possible to model with [Draft 07 JSON Schema]()

 # OpenRPC Schema Object